HexHive/RetroWrite-Tutorial/03-coverage_sanitized_fuzzing/README.md

 ## Introduction

 This section aims to introduce you to static binaries rewriting using the tool [retrowrite](https://github.com/HexHive/retrowrite)

-PLease read the carefully the
+For more information about retrowrite tool and fuzzing, please refer to the presentation or read the retrowrite documentation (available on the public repository).

 In the rest of this documentation, TUTORIAL_REPO_DIR refers to the location you found your repository in.

 __**ATTENTION**__

 Before you begin copying and pasting commands from this section, ready-made